Alliance-Software/vitasite-docs/docs/content.md

 #### Linking to an external resource

 If you are linking to an external resource, type your address in the the “URL” field.
-The link field should automatically strip and adjust your protocol (e.g. `http://` or `https://`) however, you may need to adjust the "Protocol" drop-down to match your intendend destination.
+The link field should automatically strip and adjust your protocol (e.g. `http://` or `https://`) however, you may need to adjust the "Protocol" drop-down to match your intended destination.
 Once you click the “OK” button your link will be inserted into the text.

 #### Linking to page